 Dr. Steve Kramer

 Dr. Steve Kramer is the President and Chief Scientist of Paragon Science, Inc. Drawing upon his research and consulting experience in the academic, business, and government fields, Dr. Kramer sets the research and business directions for the company.
-He founded Paragon Science with the goal of developing cutting-edge technologies to aid in the counter-terrorism efforts of the United States.
+He founded Paragon Science with the goal of developing cutting-edge technologies to aid in the counter-terrorism efforts of the United States and has since expanded Paragon Science's scope to focus on providing valuable business intelligence in the commercial data-mining industry.

-From 1993 to 1997, he worked under Dr. Paul Rudolf at Forward Vision in San Antonio, Texas.
-During multiple SBIR contracts for the United States Air Force, Dr. Kramer performed research in computational electromagnetics; computer simulations of imaging systems and optical scanning devices; and numerical calculations of wave propagation applied to radar cross sections, inverse scattering, and interactions of microwaves with biological media.
+From 1993 to 1997, Dr. Kramer performed research under multiple US Air Force SBIR contracts in the areas of computational electromagnetics; computer simulations of imaging systems and optical scanning devices; and numerical calculations of wave propagation applied to radar cross sections, inverse scattering, and interactions of microwaves with biological media.

 From 1997 to 2001, Dr. Kramer worked in the e-commerce software industry.
 As Vice President of Education at Trilogy Software, he led a team of 25 people and oversaw a $1.3M annual budget to deliver technical training and technical documentation to external clients and internal employees.
-Following his years at Trilogy, he served as Manager of Educational Services at Motive Communications, another software company.
+Following his years at Trilogy, he served as Manager of Educational Services at Motive Communications, another software company, before launching Paragon Science.

 Publications